Ontario Highway 25: Route description

 At the time of its decommissioning, Highway 25 began at an interchange with the QEW, at Exit 111; however, it originally continued south to Highway 2 (Lakeshore Road) at Bronte.
 It travelled along the eastern edge of Bronte Creek Provincial Park north to Highway 5 (Dundas Street) at Palermo, bearing the local name of Bronte Road.
 Today, the route encounters an interchange with Highway 407, Exit 13, just north of Dundas Street, though the toll highway wasn't yet built in the area at the time Highway 25 was decommissioned.
 The route continued north into Milton as Ontario Street, jogging westward for a short distance along Steeles Avenue before resuming a northward course along Martin Street.

-Immediately north of Steeles Ave., Highway 25 encountered an interchange with Highway 401, Exit 320.
+Highway 25 then crossed over an interchange with Highway 401 (Exit 320).
 It passed through the rolling hillside of Halton Hills into the community of Acton, where it encountered Highway 7.
 The two highways travelled concurrently through Acton, after which Highway 7 branched westerly to Guelph.
-North of Acton, the highway crossed between the Regional Municipality of Halton and Wellington County and continued to Ospringe, meeting Highway 24 and becoming concurrent with it for the next 6.9 km eastward to Brisbane.
+North of Acton, the highway crossed from the Regional Municipality of Halton into Wellington County and continued to Ospringe, meeting Highway 24 and becoming concurrent with it for the next 6.9 km eastward to Brisbane.

-At Brisbane, Highway 24 continued east while Highway 25 branched north to Highway 9, encountering it midway between Arthur and Orangeville.
+At Brisbane, Highway 24 continued east while Highway 25 turned north to Highway 9, meeting it midway between Arthur and Orangeville.
 It then turned west concurrent with Highway 9 for 2.8 km before turning north into Grand Valley.
 North of that town, it continued through rolling farmland before ending at Highway 89 west of Shelburne.